256dpi/arduino-mqtt/README.md

 void begin(const char hostname[], int port, Client &client);
 ```

-- Specify port `8883` when using SSL clients for secure connections.
+- Specify port `8883` when using secure clients for encrypted connections.
 - Local domain names (e.g. `Computer.local` on OSX) are not supported by Arduino.
 You need to set the IP address directly.

 The hostname and port can also be changed after calling `begin()`: